Smile-SA/frontend-frameworks-comparison/README.md

 - `/ssr`: for Server Side Rendering (`SSR`) frameworks.
 Same as `/dynamic` but some data are fetched on the fly in the server from the express app.
 - `/ssg`: for Static Site Generating (`SSG`) frameworks.
 Same as `/dynamic` but some data are fetched during the build step from the express app.
 - `/busy`: Same as `/async` or `/ssg` (depending on the framework) with an additional long calculation that is either done on server side (for `SSR` frameworks) or client side (for `CSR` frameworks).
+- `/hydration`: for Server Side Rendering (`SSR`) frameworks.
+Same as `/busy` but the long calculation is done both on the server and on the client (because of the page hydration).

 For all those cases, the response time of the express app has been delayed by 1 second to simulate a long API call.